Sustainability at Portsmouth

 Throughout the year, we manage and monitor the environmental impact of our estate through our environmental management system.

-Between 2011 and 2018, we increased our recycling rate from 40% to over 70%.
+Since 2011, we've increased our recycling rate from 40% to 70%.

 Our recycling programme saves valuable materials from going to landfill and any non-recyclable waste is processed in an energy recovery facility to create electricity.

 We monitor our waste at the university through microchip technology.
 Our wheelie bins are tagged, enabling us to collect data on the volume of waste and how often these are being emptied.
 Through this process we can calculate our recycling rates.

 The more we recycle, the more money we save, and the less of an impact we have on our environment.